Going on an adventure? Be smart. Travel safe and have fun!

 Welcome to TravelDoc™

-TravelDoc™ clinics are easy to access travel vaccination clinics and are a subsidiary medical service offered by Regent Street Clinic™.
-With multiple locations around the UK, we offer travel vaccinations in Nottingham, Sheffield, Watford and Birmingham.
+TravelDoc™ clinics are easy to access travel vaccination clinics and are a subsidiary medical service offered by Regent Street Clinic™ in Nottingham and Sheffield.

 The clinic is led by a team of specialist travel health doctors, who have undergone postgraduate training in the field of travel medicine (at the Royal College of Physicians and Surgeons of Glasgow), to address the health needs of the increasing numbers of people travelling abroad and to generally promote a positive, healthy and safe travel experience.